 Set the pork on the bottom shelf of the refrigerator to thaw.
 This will help to prevent any cross-contamination if the drippings should leak out of the pan.

 Allow the pork to sit in the refrigerator undisturbed until it’s fully thawed.
 The entire process should take 24 hours for every five pounds of meat.
-That means a 10- to 12-pound pork butt will take 24 to 30 hours to thaw.
+That means a 10- to 12-pound pork shoulder will take 48 to 60 hours to thaw.

 This is a great method if you’re pressed for time.
-All you need is a container that’s large enough to hold the pork butt along with a generous quantity of water.
+All you need is a container that’s large enough to hold the pork shoulder along with a generous quantity of water.

 After 30 minutes, drain the container and fill it with a fresh supply of cold water, rotating the pork as needed.
 The meat should thaw at a rate of about 30 minutes per pound.
 That means you can start cooking the pork on the same day you removed it from the freezer, depending on timing.